 The Estate of Michael Jackson objected to our use of the ‘dancing zombie’ in PLANTS vs. ZOMBIES based on its view that the zombie too closely resembled Michael Jackson.
 After receiving this objection, PopCap made a business decision to retire the original ‘dancing zombie’ and replace it with a different ‘dancing zombie’ character for future builds of PLANTS vs.ZOMBIES on all platforms.
 The phase-out and replacement process is underway.

 Popcap probably looked at it and thought, “do we really want to get into a protracted legal fight over this?” and said, “we give.”
-Which is of course, their right to do so.
 But, as previously mentioned, software has become cloud-based, or cloud-connected.
 As with most anything technologically related, gamers are at the forefront of this transition.
 In particular is a service called Steam.
-Steam is the premiere platform for purchasing games online with something like 70-80% of the market share.
+Steam is the premier platform for purchasing games online with something like 70-80% of the market share.
 Think Apple and iTunes for an equivalent.
 Steam has over 25 million users and is the store/platform of choice for most PC gamers.
-As such, many gamers bought Plants v.
+Most gamers bought Plants v.
 Zombies on the Steam service.

 A feature of software purchased on Steam is that it is updated and patched automatically, the user has no input or interaction with the patching process.
 Which is usually a good thing as most patches are to squash bugs or correct some sort of balance tweaking in the game.
 However, the patch that came from Popcap shortly after the above statement did one thing only.
-It changed “dancing zombie” to this:
+It changed “dancing zombie” to something generic and less offensive.

 Software is not the only licensed content people purchase either.
-Despite that many people feel they “own” any music, tv shows, or movies they buy, they are actually only purchasing a license to view the material in their own home (hence those nice FBI warnings at the beginning of dvds).
-As “cloud” computing becomes more prevalent, physical mediums such as cds and dvds are only going to become more rare as most content transitions to a purely digital state, just like software.
+Despite that many people feel they “own” any music, tv shows, or movies they buy, they are actually only purchasing a license to view the material in their own home (hence those nice FBI warnings at the beginning of movies).
+As “cloud” computing becomes more prevalent, physical mediums such as cds and dvds are disappearing as most content transitions to a purely digital state, just like software.
 For example, I would imagine very few people under 30 bother to “own” any of their music in a physical sense, it resides only on their laptop or iPod.
 The same is increasingly true of tv shows and movies.
-Why bother with buying a dvd when you can stream it off Netflix or your Xbox 360?
+Why bother with buying a dvd when you can stream it off Netflix or Amazon?

 Han Solo is Why

 But what if, like Plants vs. Zombies on Steam, there were no physical copies?
-What if everyone who “owned” a copy of A New Hope did so digitally, and George Lucas decided “Hey, I want to patch the film!”
+What if everyone who “owned” a copy of A New Hope did so digitally?
+And George Lucas decided “Hey, I want to patch the film!”
 End-Users would have had no option to keep the original 1977 edition of the film, but would instead be forced to accept the 1997 edition.
-(1)

 Another example is the 2002 Spider-Man film.
 The below scene was shown only in previews, and cut before the film was released (due to 9/11):